MarianaGranados-09/MarianaGranados-09/README.md

 -  I’m interested in Web Development, Embedded Systems and Electronics.
 -  I’m currently learning FPGA development with VHDL in my university course, as well as the React framework (JavaScript) for frontend web dev.
 -  I have worked with C and JavaScript mostly, but I'm also looking to upgrade my skills with Python.
--  I’m looking to land my first job in any programming related field.
+-  I’m looking to land an internship or my first job in any programming related field in a great company.
 - 📧 You can contact me through my LinkedIn or my gmail.

 <!---